Traditional Bachelor's Program

 Admission

 The University of Denver seeks students who have challenged themselves academically and who have demonstrated success in English, math, social studies, science and foreign language.
-In selecting the incoming class, Undergraduate Admission considers all available information including evidence of academic achievement, contributions to school and community, extracurricular activities and leadership.
+In selecting each new incoming class, Undergraduate Admission considers all available information including evidence of academic achievement, contributions to school and community, extracurricular activities and leadership.

-Undergraduate Admission invites students to learn more about the DU experience through our many visit programs.
+Undergraduate Admission invites you to learn more about the DU experience through our many visit programs.
 During a campus visit, you will learn about our admission process, tour our facilities, speak with current students, investigate the different programs of study and learn about extracurricular activities and social offerings available to students.

 To register for a campus visit program, go to www.du.edu/visit or call Undergraduate Admission at 303-871-7711.